You Can Make Your Bathroom a Spa Retreat with These Trends

-Monochromes are still in, particularly black, white and grey and variations thereof.
-However, if you don’t like that, choose neutrals in tans and light browns or even better yet, blue is poised to take a hold in 2018.
+Monochrome colors are still in, particularly black, white, and grey.
+However, if you don’t like that, choose neutrals in tans and light browns or even better yet, blue is poised to take a hold in 2019.
 Opt for the last if you want to make a statement.
 The all-white bathroom is out.
 Choose a variation on a light palette if you want to make a small space look bigger.

 Open and Airy

 As your sanctuary, you want to make your bath a place for relaxation.
 If you have the space, one solution is to expand the space by downsizing adjacent rooms, but if you don’t’ have the square footage or the budget, there are other solutions to open the area..
 Design is a big part of the equation, no matter what the size of your bathroom renovation.
 By using large tile, mirrors and bright colors, you can create a sense of openness.

 Speaking of tile, if you want to make a statement, don’t use plain old, solid tile.
 Texture, color, pattern and unique designs are taking over tile trends.
 Experiment with a unique tile to make your bathroom stand out.

 Brass is back!
 This 80’s staple can add comforting and warm tones to your bathroom when paired with the right design elements.
 If you’re not ready for brass, try rose gold or stay with chrome or brushed satin.

 Open showers have become increasingly popular and in many instances are replacing bathtubs altogether.
 Consider installing a zero-threshold shower to along with options such as a bench, a steam system, anti-fog mirror and more.
 Little touches such as shelves or niches to hold shampoo, shower gel or soap can save space and are affordable.
 Glass doors and walls are a popular choice as they provide a feeling of spaciousness, are easy to maintain and adapt to all decor styles.